2lian/Motion-Stack/README.md

-# Moonbot sonstaftware by Elian
+# Moonbot software by Elian

 ## Prerequisties